Catholic Campus Ministry

 Children are not allowed to accompany their parents in the classroom, lab, library or clinical areas.

 Faculty post midterm grades of C or lower,in MyMercy within four days after the midterm date stated in the academic calendar.
 A student who receives a midterm grade is responsible for arranging meetings with their instructors and/or advisor to discuss the grades and what actions the student should take to improve his or her success.
 The student is encouraged to contact the Student Success Center to utilize resources that are available.

 Obtaining a Transcript

-Transcripts will be issued by the Registrar’s Office upon receipt of a written request from the student.
-The Request for Transcript form is available online at mchs.edu/registrar.
-The current students and the first transcript following graduation are provided at no charge.
+Official transcripts are issued by the Registrar’s Office upon receipt of a written request from the student.
+The Request for Transcript form is available online at registrar.
+Transcripts are free of charge for current students as well as the first transcript following graduation.
 A fee will be charged for additional requests.
-Transcripts will not be released if the student’s financial account status is on hold.
+Transcripts will not be released if the student’s has a Business Office, Financial Aid, Library, or other hold.